 Aided by lower rate expectations, managers of alternative investments have seen positive share price moves, even though their fund raising has been well below that of previous years.
-In addition, PCFT has acquired some BlackRock on expectations that markets could switch to risk on mode if recession does not materialise.
+In addition, PCFT has acquired some BlackRock on expectations that the mood of markets could become much more positive if recession does not materialise.

 PCFT's exposure to fixed income is about 10%.
 The managers have been able to take some profits from positions on the back of falling yields.
-Interestingly, given the fuss that investors made about the wipe out of holders of Credit Suisse's AT1 bonds, this already seems to have been forgotten as the market has swallowed confirmation of the Swiss government's right to determine the ranking of AT1 bonds within the capital structure of Swiss banks.
-The managers note that spreads on subordinated bank bonds have normalised.
+Interestingly, given the objections that investors made about the wipe out of holders of Credit Suisse's AT1 bonds, this already seems to have been forgotten as the market has swallowed confirmation of the Swiss government's right to determine the ranking of AT1 bonds within the capital structure of Swiss banks.
+The managers note that spreads on subordinated (lower-ranked) bank bonds have normalised.